 - Access support from Careers & Enterprise to help develop your business concept.
 This includes; 1:1 business coaching sessions, workshops, competitions and start-up funding.

 - Email your completed Start-up visa endorsement application form found in the resources section at the bottom of this page to Marek Tokarski.
-The deadline for applicants from students completing their studies in September (or before) is 1pm on Friday 20th September 2019.

 - Selected applicants will be invited to pitch their business idea to the University at the next endorsement interview.